 Blackpool Local Plan and Pl Blackpool Local Plan and Planning Policy Framework Formal Planning Documents making up the Statutory Development Plan → Local Plan Part 1: Core Strategy [PDF 135.35MB].
 This document was adopted by the Council in January 2016 and covers the whole of the Borough.
 The policies in the document partially replace policy in the Blackpool Local Plan (2006) → Blackpool Local Plan (Adopted 2006) (saved policies only) [PDF 1.77MB].
 The saved policies of the Blackpool Local Plan (2006) remain formal development plan policies for the Blackpool area at the time of preparation of this LDS.
-A list of the policies is set out in Appendix 1. → Joint Lancashire Minerals and Waste Local Plan - Core Strategy [opens a new window] (adopted February 2009) and Site Allocations and Development Management Policies documents (adopted September 2013) Other Planning Documents informing planning application decisions → Supplementary Planning Documents and Guidance → Conservation Area Appraisals Advisory documents to the Local Plan → Statement of Community Involvement → Local Development Scheme → Authority Monitoring Report To be replaced by the Local Plan Part 2: Site Allocations and Development Management Policies
+A list of the policies is set out in Appendix 1. → Joint Lancashire Minerals and Waste Local Plan Core Strategy [opens a new window] (adopted February 2009) and Site Allocations and Development Management Policies documents (adopted September 2013) Other Planning Documents informing planning application decisions → Supplementary Planning Documents and Guidance → Conservation Area Appraisals Advisory documents to the Local Plan → Statement of Community Involvement → Local Development Scheme → Authority Monitoring Report To be replaced by the Local Plan Part 2: Si To be replaced by the Local Plan Part 2: Site Allocations and Development Management Policies